-But just as an example, as we say in the EU, from the country that I know best, is it's a country of 9 million people.
-And they have estimated that 800,000 economic entities will be registered there, in this register, just to give you a feeling for that there are not many that will be able to escape, because you have cooperatives for buildings, you have a number of economic entities that will fall under this register.
+But as an example, as we say in the EU, from the country that I know best, is it's a country of 9 million people.
+And they have estimated that 800,000 economic entities will be registered there, in this register, just to give you a feeling that there are not many that will be able to escape, because you have cooperatives for buildings, you have a number of economic entities that will fall under this register.

-CARDIN: So let me just conclude by also thanking Congresswoman Moore.
+Mr. CARDIN.
+Let me just conclude by also thanking Congresswoman Moore.
 We've been together for a long time on the Helsinki Commission and I thank you very much for your leadership on this issue.
-It's also great to have Senator Shaheen here as well, has been a great member of this Commission, and also a member of the Senator Foreign Relations Committee.
-So this has our attention.
+It's also great to have Senator Shaheen here as well; she has been a great member of this Commission, and also a member of the Senator Foreign Relations Committee.

+This has our attention.
 It's time for us to act.

 Thank you all very much.

-WHITEHOUSE: Thank you very much, Senator Cardin.
+Mr. WHITEHOUSE.
+Thank you very much, Senator Cardin.

-Let me start by asking Ms. Vicini, have you seen any effects - I know that the amendments to the fourth directive only went into effect in June.
-So it may not be that you've seen any observed consequences, either out of your law enforcement community or anywhere else.
+Let me start by asking Ms. Vicini, have you seen any effects-I know that the amendments to the fourth directive only went into effect in June, so it may not be that you've seen any observed consequences, either out of your law enforcement community or anywhere else.
 Are people actually closing accounts and fleeing elsewhere once they have to disclose?
 Is law enforcement finding new tools that they didn't have?
-What has been the consequence of the directive, if you can describe any?
+What have been the consequences of the directive, if you can describe any?